Our definition of ‘success’ is holding business back—it’s time for a new one

 Measuring employee well-being in addition to shareholder returns should be a minimum first step for any new definition of success.
 Too few people have meaningful work or true well-being at work.
 McKinsey estimates that COVID-19’s impact on well-being is 3.5 times greater than the economic impact.
 Through this crisis, many leaders have used the talking point “our people are our priority,” as if to highlight that before the crisis, they were not.
 A step in this direction: An initiative my company, Enso, worked on added a “Work Happiness Score” to company profiles on Indeed, derived from people reporting how they feel on key dimensions of human well-being at work.
 This is the kind of data that companies should be managing (and reporting) more frequently.

 The ultimate business scorecard needs to account for impact far beyond shareholders and employees.
 Better late than never, some oil companies (Repsol, BP, and Shell) have set targets to get to net zero; a constructive leap forward and finally an acknowledgement that business success is impossible in a vacuum (or a furnace).
-Bernard Looney, BP’s CEO recently said “We cannot escape the effects of other people’s actions—just as they cannot escape ours.”
+Bernard Looney, BP’s CEO, recently said, “We cannot escape the effects of other people’s actions—just as they cannot escape ours.”

 This realization, if fully embraced, leads inevitably toward a much greater level of cooperation—just as trees collaborate in forests, sharing resources because success is much less likely alone.
 Far from hastening ultimate success, the idea of “winning,” of standing peerlessly alone, may be the ultimate self-limiting strategy for companies.
 Being surrounded by a vibrant ecosystem has to be better than being the last tree standing.

-Beth Ford, CEO of Land O’Lakes takes this view, as explained in a profile in Fortune: “Her job as CEO [is] inextricably linked with the need to create vital businesses in healthy, rural communities.”
+Beth Ford, CEO of Land O’Lakes, takes this view, as explained in a profile in Fortune: “Her job as CEO [is] inextricably linked with the need to create vital businesses in healthy, rural communities.”
 Patagonia and Nike are much stronger for their efforts at building healthier markets (including the Regenerative Organic Alliance and the Fair Labor Association, respectively), even though old definitions of success would see those as unnecessary costs, clear candidates to be “rationalized” by old-success thinkers.

 The World Economic Forum is working on a comprehensive business scorecard, or “metrics for sustainable value creation.”
 This includes metrics for the impact on categories they’ve broken out as Planet, People, Prosperity, and Governance Principles.
 While still framed as a discussion document, it holds some promise that the need to define success more broadly is seeping into the mainstream system.
 With 75% of American asset managers now offering sustainable investing strategies, the pressure on companies to adopt better environmental, social and governance reporting is increasing.
 Even titans of the old world, like McKinsey, are advocating this shift: “Purpose-driven brands achieve more than twice the brand-value growth of brands that focus purely on profit generation, and purpose clarity is directly correlated with financial performance.”